coop152/obsidian-vaults/Programming Languages & Paradigms/Compilers/The Middle-End.md

 None of these questions can be answered by a context-free grammar.
 This phase is called **semantic analysis**.
 The answers to these questions depend on the values of identifiers, not the syntax of the program.
 We need non-local information, and potentially some computation, to check these properties.
-Semantic analysis **does not** use format methods like parsing (using context-sensitive grammars and such is called **attribute grammars**) because it is too complicated.
-Ad hoc techniques which are unsuited for parsing are very effective for **semantic analysis**.
+Semantic analysis **does not** use formal methods like parsing (using context-sensitive grammars and such for semantic analysis is called **attribute grammars**) because it is too complicated.
+Ad hoc techniques which are unsuited for parsing are very effective for semantic analysis.
 ## Type Systems
 The **type** of a value is a set of properties associated with it.
 The set of all types in a programming language is called a **type system**.
 **Type checking** refers to assigning/inferring types for expressions and checking that they are used in legal contexts.